xtuc/curltainer/README.md

 # curltainer

-> curl anything running inside a container, even with exposed ports
+> curl anything running inside a Docker container, even with no exposed ports

 ## Install